nulib-ds/NU-ARTHIST329/README.md

 ## Assignment Instructions

-Students must choose five (5) locations out of fifteen (15) to set up their GIS map.
+Students must choose five (5) locations out of fifteen (15) to set up their StoryMap.
 They place a monument or object at each location.
 Students will enter the metadata information based on their scholarly research.
 You must use at least two peer-reviewed references and two citations for each location’s monument or object.
 You can also use their class lecture notes.

 The locations to choose from include:
 -    Constantinople